DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-uk-teachers.md

     Teacher pay in England : "/life-as-a-teacher/pay-and-benefits/teacher-pay"
     A day in the life of a teacher in England : "/a-day-in-the-life-of-a-teacher"
 promo_content:
+navigation: 20.60
+navigation_title: Apply for your visa to teach
+navigation_description: Find out more about what visa you'll need to teach in England and how to apply.
 image: "static/images/content/hero-images/0034.jpg"
 backlink: "../../"
 keywords: